rougier/from-python-to-numpy/02-introduction.rst

 But we can do better using the `itertools
 <https://docs.python.org/3.6/library/itertools.html>`_ Python module that
-offers a set of functions creating iterators for efficient looping.
-If we observe that a random walk is an accumulation of steps, we can rewrite the function as follows:
+offers *a set of functions creating iterators for efficient looping*.
+If we observe that a random walk is an accumulation of steps, we can rewrite the function by first generating all the steps and accumulate them without any
+loop:

 .. code:: python

    def random_walk_faster(n=1000):
        from itertools import accumulate
        steps = random.sample((-1,+1)*n, k=n)
-       return list(accumulate(steps))
+       return [0]+list(accumulate(steps))

     walk = random_walk_faster(1000)